-Christmas food to keep away from your dog
+Christmas food to keep away from your dog21 December 2022

-Now that Christmas is upon us, it’s important to remember that many popular festive foods are harmful to dogs.
+When Christmas comes round, it’s important to remember that many popular festive foods are harmful to dogs.
 Dave Tweedle, My Family Vets Vet & Clinical Director at Natures Vet in Somerset, explains more…

 Sometimes accidents happen, and if your dog eats a small morsel, it’s not as bad as eating a full portion.
 Nevertheless, as a precaution, it’s best to keep each item on the list below well away from your dog!